tomio13/RDM-Desktop/docs/Motivation.md

 input, and present structured output.
 Still, a program can be at least relatively small.
-It is to be expected that programs change from a 20 kB command line tool to a 13 MB mini GUI, but it is still way better than my browser will request to pop up a simple javascript form.
+It is to be expected that programs change from a 20 kB command line tool to a 13 MB mini GUI, but it is still way better than what my browser will request to pop up a simple javascript form.

 ### FLTK